darianrosebrook/deduper/README.md

 - Follow Apple's Swift API Design Guidelines
 - Prefer immutable data structures where possible
 - Use descriptive variable and function names
-- Include comprehensive documentation for public APIs
+- Include documentation for public APIs
 - No emojis in code comments or documentation
 - Prefer `const` over `let` for immutable declarations